hbk01/GiteePageCleaner/README.md

-# GiteePageCleaner
-clean gitee page.
+# This repository has been migrated to [GiteePageCleaner](https://gitee.com/hbk01/GiteePageCleaner)